-As of December 31, 2014 the Bank has incorporated the following SPE, which has been consolidated in the Bank's financial statements and consequently in the Group's, given that the Bank has the control and it was created to achieve a specific purpose.
+As of December 31, 2014, the Bank has the following SPE, which has been consolidated given that the Bank has the control and it was created to achieve a specific purpose.

-• Irrevocable administrative trust 1052 created in April 2011 upon the execution of the acknowledgment of debt and payment between the Bank and Hipotecaria Su Casita, S. A. de C. V., SOFOM ENR, arising from a loan granted by the Bank.
+• Irrevocable administrative trust 1052 created in April 2011 upon the execution of the acknowledgment of debt and payment between the Bank and Hipotecaria Su Casita, S.A. de C.V., SOFOM ENR, arising from a loan granted by the Bank.
 As a result of the aforementioned, the Bank is the owner of "patrimonio A" which consists of: a) individual loans with mortgage guarantee ("capital loans"); b) cash furniture and real estate properties reserved as part of the trust management and credit collection; and, c) collection rights arising from capital loans.
 As of December 31, 2014 and 2013, "patrimonio A" amounts to \$260 and \$336, respectively, which is included under the "Residential Mortgages loans" item in the consolidated balance sheet.